Check out our Fall 2020 Newsletter

 (Project 2b) In a follow up study to Project 2a above, we are also studying how college instructor's attire (i.e, outfit/what they wear) may impact student's evaluations of the instructor and classroom climate.
 We have collected over 100 participants worth of data for this experimental survey.
 I'm looking for a research assistant to take lead on this project and to analyze and present these data, so please consider joining our lab :)

 (Projects 2c) In yet another follow up study to Project 2a above, we are also exploring how college instructor's language (e.g., use of humor and/or "slang") impacts student's evaluations, classroom climate, and retention of course material.
 Data collection for this study began in October, 2020.
-We hope to present preliminary findings at WPA 2021.
-Stay tuned!
+I'm looking for research assistants to help in continuing to collect data for this study, so please consider joining our lab :)

 IF YOU ARE A STUDENT AT MSMU: